jimmystewpot/dns-preload/README.md

-  mx        preload only the mx entries from the configuration file ns        preload only the ns entries from the configuration file txt       preload only the txt entries from the configuration file config    generate an empty configuration file to stdout
+  mx        preload only the mx entries from the configuration file ns        preload only the ns entries from the configuration file txt       preload only the txt entries from the configuration file ptr       preload only the ptr entries from the configuration file config    generate an empty configuration file to stdout

 Run "dns-preload <command> --help" for more information on a command.